 Born and raised in the United Kingdom, I received a classical British education, leading me to Cambridge University where I studied Anthropology.

-Upon graduating, I embarked on a tour of the world, connecting with pragmatic utopians, visiting ecovillages, and - thank God - re-connecting with the divine energy that rests within all of us.
+Upon graduating, I embarked on a tour of the world, visiting ecovillages, meeting with pragmatic utopians, and re-discovering the fundamentally spiritual nature of reality.

 At the same time, I was running an education business I had co-founded with my brother.
 First we delivered workshops around the world and seemed to inspire hundreds of students.
 Then we tried to create a new kind of university, which didn’t work out.

 At that point, I trained as a community organiser working with refugees, became the first Ambassador for Democracy Earth, gave this TEDx talk envisaging a future world democracy, and ran an election campaign in my hometown.
 I learned a lot from all this.